nsang0u/hci/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Hello!
 ---

-My name is Noah Nsangou!
-I'm a Junior at Williams College studying Computer Science.
+I'm a motivated, fast-learning and flexible thinker studying at Williams College.
+I am focused in Computer Science, Data Science and health, with diverse interests spanning software engineering, computational health informatics, and user-centered design.
+I love to solve problems.